 How They Attract Fish

-Trapper lures attract fish through a combination of visual appeal and movement.
-The vibrant colors and realistic shapes trick fish into thinking they are looking at potential prey.
-Additionally, the way trapper lures are manipulated by the angler can mimic the erratic movements of a distressed creature, making them more enticing.
+Trapper lures attract fish through a combination of visual stimuli and movement.
+Their vibrant colors and lifelike shapes convince fish that they are in the presence of genuine prey.
+The angler’s manipulation—mimicking the erratic movements of distressed prey—further heightens their appeal.

 Best Conditions for Using Trapper Lures

-- Water Temperature: Fish are more active and willing to bite in warmer waters.
+- Water Temperature: Fish tend to be more active in warmer waters.

-- Time of Day: Early mornings and late evenings are typically the best times for lure fishing.
+- Time of Day: The early morning and late evening hours are ideal for lure fishing.

-- Weather Conditions: Overcast days can improve visibility and encourage fish to come to the surface.
+- Weather Conditions: Overcast skies can enhance visibility, encouraging fish to surface.

 3. Choosing the Right Trapper Lure